Ajoo/ajoo.github.io-src/content/SDR/RTL-SDR Hardware.md

 ![Superheterodyne Receiver]({filename}/images/superhet.svg)

 This downconversion is achieved by mixing with a sinusoidal wave of the appropriate frequency generated by a local oscillator (LO).
 When the user selects a frequency $f_c$ to tune to, the LO generates a sine wave at either $f_{LO} = f_c-f_{IF}$ (low-side injection) or $f_{LO} = f_c+f_{IF}$ (high-side injection, note that when using this frequency the spectrum of the resulting signal will be inverted in frequency).
-A byproduct of this mixing is that both $f_c$ and $f_c\mp 2f_{IF}$ (for low/high side injection respectivelly) get mixed into the intermediate frequency.
+A byproduct of this mixing is that both $f_c$ and $f_c\mp 2f_{IF}$ (for low/high side injection respectively) get mixed into the intermediate frequency.
 The first is the frequency of interest and the other is the so called **image frequency**.

 ![IF Spectrum]({filename}/images/IF_spectrum.svg)

 An initial radio frequency (RF) filtering stage is therefore useful in order to filter out any signal or noise at this image frequency.
 This RF filter often has a variable center frequency whose tuning is shared with the LO.
 Another common component of the RF section of the receiver is an amplifier, often called a low noise amplifier (LNA).

-While traditionally the intermediate frequency signal processing section was analog, lately, due to the ubiquity of Integrated Circuits and the availability of micro-processors in many devices (such as cell-phones) the trend has been to handle some of these tasks digitally.
-In this case, superheterodyne architectures are useful as they downconvert a passband signal that is too impratical to sample (due to their high frequency requiring very high sample rates) into a lower frequency passband signal that is more manageable to sample without aliasing.
+While traditionally the intermediate frequency signal processing section was analog, lately, due to the ubiquity of integrated circuits and the availability of micro-processors in many devices (such as cell-phones) the trend has been to handle some of these tasks digitally.
+In this case, superheterodyne architectures are useful as they downconvert a passband signal that is too impractical to sample (due to their high frequency requiring very high sample rates) into a lower frequency passband signal that is more manageable to sample without aliasing.

 In the RTL-SDR dongles the signal is sampled at a low intermediate frequency after an analog filtering and amplification stage and further processed digitally.
 RTL-SDR dongles contain 2 important integrated circuits (ICs) which implement the different functions of the superheterodyne receiver:

 * **Tuner**: The RF front-end which implements the analog signal processing part of the receiver and is responsible for the downconversion into the intermediate frequency;
 * **The RTL2832U**: Samples the signal and performs additional digital signal processing tasks such as decimation.
 Also handles USB control.

 The following sections will go into details about the function of each of these important components.
-Information from these sections is gathered from multiple sources but [superkuh's website](http://superkuh.com/rtlsdr.html) deserves a special mention as it is a veritable treasure cove for anything RTL-SDR related.
+Information from these sections is gathered from multiple sources including the [Osmocom driver's source code](https://github.com/steve-m/librtlsdr).
+[Superkuh's website](http://superkuh.com/rtlsdr.html) deserves a special mention as it is a veritable treasure cove for anything RTL-SDR related.

 [¹]: http://superkuh.com/rtlsdr.html